trinodb/trino/presto-docs/src/main/sphinx/admin/properties.rst

     * **Minimum value:** ``1``
     * **Default value:** ``10``

-    The minimum number of candidate nodes that will be evaluated by the node scheduler when choosing the target node for a split.
+    The minimum number of candidate nodes that are evaluated by the node scheduler when choosing the target node for a split.
 Setting this value too low may prevent splits from being properly balanced across all worker nodes.
 Setting it too high may increase query